 When the official NCUK results come out, students who meet the grades required on their first choice conditional offer letter will automatically go to their first choice course.
 Those who do not achieve the required grades will be matched with their second choice.
 If there is a match, they will go there.
 If the student fails to reach the grades required by either course, they will be put through clearing and the most suitable course will be found from a range of universities, Institutes of Technology and private colleges.

 Success: This system has successfully provided a pathway to university entrance for many years.
 Students have found places at a wide range of institutions and all students have been placed within a course which suits their aspirations.
 For the majority of students, this is on a degree or a masters course.

 On successful completion of an NCUK qualification with DIFC, NCUK guarantees access to successful students on an appropriate university course at one of the NCUK Universities.
-Outside of NCUK, DIFC works with many Universities including University College Cork, NUI Galway, Maynooth University, University of Limerick, Munster Technological University, and many Institutes including LIT, WIT, AIT, and GMIT.
+Outside of NCUK, DIFC works with many Universities including University College Cork, NUI Galway, RCSI, University of Limerick, Munster Technological University, Technological University of the Shannon, Atlantic Technological University and many other Universities.